tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ~~~~~~~

 By annotating the fixture with `@RunWith(ConcordionRunner.class)`, the class can be run like a regular JUnit test.
 It will use the [Concordion](http://www.concordion.org) runner to find and parse the HTML specification calling into the fixture as appropriate.
-Notice that there is not `@Test` methods, the fixture is run using the JUnit framework but it's the HTML specification that acts as the test.
+Notice that there is no `@Test` methods, the fixture is run using the JUnit framework but it's the HTML specification that acts as the test.

 The HTML sets up the fake server to respond with `10500.988` by setting a "variable" on line 15 (Listing 1.1) which is passed into the `requestPortfolioValue()` method of the fixture.
-As the HTML is interpreted, when it reaches line 20, it'll actually call the method on the fixture.
-At this point, the fixture will control an instance of the browser to refresh, triggering a `GET` request using JQuery.
+As the HTML is interpreted and when it reaches line 20, it'll call the method on the fixture.
+At this point, the fixture will control an instance of the browser, refresh the page and cause a `GET` request to be made.

-The `GET` request will trigger the canned response to be returned ready for display.
+The `GET` request causes the canned response to be returned ready for display.
 It's JavaScript in the UI that receives this response and introduces the commas.
 It's this that we're really trying to test so we add an assertion in the Concordion markup at line 27 (Listing 1.1).
 This line will get the actual value from the UI using the fixture's method and compare it with the HTML element.
 After running, Concordion updates the specification with a successful result shown in green.

 ![](images/part2/design.md/test-ui-only-specification-result.png)